-The Soviets decided to send this next 7K-L1 spacecraft, not on a circumlunar flight, but about 330,000 kilometers into deep space in the opposite direction of the Moon in order to test the main spacecraft systems without the perturbing effects of the Moon (much like the Surveyor model test flights in 1965 and 1966).
+The Soviets decided to send this next 7K-L1 spacecraft not on a circumlunar flight, but to about 205,000 miles (330,000 kilometers) into deep space in the opposite direction of the Moon in order to test the main spacecraft systems without the perturbing effects of the Moon, much like the Surveyor model test flights in 1965-1966.

 After returning from its high apogee, the spacecraft would carry out a high-speed reentry into Earth’s atmosphere and would be recovered and be investigated for the effects of reentry.

 After launch into Earth orbit, at T+71 minutes and 56 seconds, the Blok D upper stage fired a second time (for 459 seconds) to send the 7K-L1 on a highly elliptical Earth orbit with an apogee of about 220,000 miles (354,000 kilometers).

 The Soviet news agency TASS publicly named the spacecraft “Zond 4,” thus connecting the mission to a series of completely unrelated deep space probes -- a typically obfuscating maneuver from the Soviet media.